World Book Day (UK) 2022

-World Book Day is a celebration of children’s books and reading and is marked in over 100 countries around the globe – although in most countries World Book Day takes place at a different time of year (usually around April 23 - Shakespeare's Birthday)
+World Book Day is a charity on a mission to help change children’s lives by making reading together and reading for pleasure a habit for life.
+It's a day of celebration of children’s books and reading and is marked in over 100 countries around the globe – although in most countries World Book Day takes place at a different time of year (usually around April 23 - Shakespeare's Birthday)

-World Book Day 2021, just like everything else, will be different again this year, with many children still being taught at home and online learning.
-However, there are still lots of fun activities planned as well as resources to be found and prizes to be won by visiting the World Book Day website.
+How wonderful to see that World Book Day 2022 is back to normal with children across the country dressing up as their favorite characters to celebrate books and reading.
+There are lots of fun activities planned as well as resources to be found and prizes to be won by visiting the World Book Day website.

-We normally use World Book Day as an opportunity to share ways in which you can use outdoor musical instruments to help celebrate - integrating children’s literature into music time or music lessons by adding songs and sound effects to the stories and acting them out during the lesson to have a little creative fun and awaken the imaginations of our children.
-However, as it’s not possible to enjoy the outdoor musical instruments in the school playground or even the local park currently, we have come up with five ways you can still integrate music and musical activities at home this World Book Day - and if you do them while dressed as your favorite book characters, well that’s all the better!
+World Book Day is the perfect opportunity to use outdoor musical instruments to help celebrate - integrating children’s literature into music time or music lessons by adding songs and sound effects to the stories and acting them out during the class to have a little creative fun and awaken the imaginations of our children.

 Five Ways to Integrate Music with Reading on World Book Day